-Like all personal trainers, we collect, use and disclose personal information in order to serve our clients.
+Like all personal trainers and kinesiologists, we collect, use and disclose personal information in order to serve our clients.
 For our clients, the primary purpose for collecting personal information is to provide fitness plans adequate to the clients’ health care needs.
 For example, we collect information about a client’s health history, including their family history, physical condition and function and social situation in order to help us assess what their health needs are, to advise them of their options and then to provide the health care they choose to have.
 A second primary purpose is to obtain a baseline of health and social information so that in providing ongoing health services we can identify changes that are occurring over time.
 It would be rare for us to collect such information without the client’s express consent, but this might occur in an emergency (e.g., the client is unconscious) or where we believe the client would consent if asked and it is impractical to obtain consent (e.g., a family member passing a message on from our client and we have no reason to believe that the message is not genuine).

 About Members of the General Public

-For members of the general public, our primary purposes for collecting personal information are to provide notice of special events (e.g., a seminar or conference) or to make them aware of personal training service.
+For members of the general public, our primary purposes for collecting personal information are to provide notice of special events (e.g., a seminar or conference) or to make them aware of our personal training and kinesiology services.
 For example, while we try to use work contact information where possible, we might collect home addresses, fax numbers and email addresses.
 We try to obtain consent before using any such personal information, but where this is not, for any reason, possible, we will upon request immediately remove any personal information from our distribution list.

 On our website we only collect, with the exception of cookies, the personal information you provide and only use that information for the purpose you gave it to us (e.g., to respond to your email message, to register for a course, to subscribe to our newsletter).
 Cookies are only used to help you navigate our website and are not used to monitor you.

 About Contract Staff, Volunteers and Students